JacobAspinall/Pseudocode-to-VisualLogic/README.md

 # Pseudocode-to-VisualLogic
 Robot to translate pseudocode into a VisualLogic flowchart.

+Created as a homework help tool for CIS-128 at Kirkwood Community College Cedar Rapids, IA

 Instructions:

 1. Snap VisualLogic to the left side of your screen